rennehan/swiftcalibration/README.md

 - You can then open the jupyter notebook "gen_swift_emulator.ipynb", and run through all the cells to generate a different emulator for each observable.

-- Finally, the jupyter notebook "swift_emulator_join_mcmc.ipynb" is used to find the best of the calibration simulations, and then use the emulators for each observable jointly in an MCMC to find the overall best-fit parameters.
+- Finally, the jupyter notebook "swift_emulator_joint_mcmc.ipynb" is used to find the best of the calibration simulations, and then use the emulators for each observable jointly in an MCMC to find the overall best-fit parameters.

 - If desired, a single full simulation can be run with these best-fit parameters, and then scripts/gen_sim_data.ipynb can be used to look at the observables of that simulation.